autoplot/documentation/javadoc/org/das2/util/filesystem/WriteCapability.md

+# org.das2.util.filesystem.WriteCapability

-# org.das2.util.filesystem.WriteCapabilityThe FileObject can be written.
+The FileObject can be written.

 ***
 <a name="canWrite"></a>
 # canWrite